September 11, 2022

 Our God isn't sitting passively off somewhere in heaven waiting for someone to bring news that a sinner has repented today.
 Our God is actively searching for us.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 287-288; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 287-288; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 15:1-10 (NRSV)